Epsilon Eta Chapter

 Merrill, Jonas B. '07

-Alpha Sigma Phi was invited by the University administration to colonize on the campus in Fall 1998.
+Alpha Sigma Phi was invited by the University administration to colonize on the campus in fall 1998.
 On September 21, 1998, Alpha Sigma Phi Expansion Director Drew Thawley, Ohio Wesleyan '94, held an organizational meeting.
 Initially two students indicated a desire to found a chapter.
-The following evening the two grew to four men and within three weeks the group had grown to fifteen.
+The following evening the interest grew to four men and within three weeks the group had grown to fifteen.
 Meetings to perfect an organization and to recruit more members continued over the next six weeks and membership grew to 27 members.
-On November 22, 1998, Drew Thawley, Steve Hutton, David Baird, and members of Epsilon Delta Chapter at the University of Maryland pledged the 27 members and two advisors and the group was recognized as a provisional chapter of Alpha Sigma Phi.
-Richard Deale was the first president of the provisional chapter.
+On November 22, 1998, Drew Thawley, Steve Hutton, Purdue '68, David Baird, East Carolina '88, and members of Epsilon Delta Chapter at the University of Maryland pledged the 27 members and two advisors and the group was recognized as a colony of Alpha Sigma Phi.
+Rick Deale, Salisbury '99, was the Colony President at the time.

-Efforts to re-organize the chapter, led by Coordinator of Expansion and Growth Joe Nelson, Illinois State ’12, began in Spring of 2017.
+Efforts to re-organize the chapter, led by Coordinator of Expansion and Growth Joe Nelson, Illinois State '12, began in spring of 2017.
 On April 22, 2017, 37 men were initiated into the Epsilon Eta Chapter.
-The initiation was led by Coordinator of Chapter Development Tyler Campbell, Capital ’12.
-The initiation ceremony was assisted by Epsilon Eta alumnus Michael Crockett, Salisbury ’02, as well as Harrison Curnutte, McDaniel ’16; Brett Buckely, McDaniel ’16; Jack Nickel, McDaniel, 16; and Nicholas Cepero, McDaniel ‘16.
-The initiation took place in the Guerrieri University Center on the campus of Salisbury University.
-Hunter Jennings, Salisbury ’17 was the re-founding President.
+Initiation was led by Coordinator of Chapter Development Tyler Campbell, Capital '12.
+The Initiation Ceremony was assisted by Epsilon Eta alumnus Michael Crockett, Salisbury '02, as well as Harrison Curnutte, McDaniel '16, Brett Buckely, McDaniel '16, Jack Nickel, McDaniel '16 and Nicholas Cepero, McDaniel '16.
+Initiation took place in the Guerrieri University Center on the Salisbury University campus.
+Hunter Jennings, Salisbury '17 was the Chapter President at the time of initiation.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.